hkaanengin/real-time-voting-system/.github/pull_request_template.md

 eg: `Fixes #123` (Tag GitHub issue numbers in this format, so it automatically links the issues with your PR)

 ## List of files changed and why
-eg: quickstart.py - To update the example as per new changes
+eg: quickstart.py - To update the example as per new changes.

 ## How Has This Been Tested?
 Please describe the tests that you ran to verify your changes.